 - Protect yourself from flying debris.

-Alert Carolina will send a text message to registered cell phones and start other notifications including campus e-mail.
+Alert Carolina will send a text message to registered cell phones and start other notifications including campus e-mail, Alert Carolina social media and the Carolina Ready Safety App.

 Tornado Watch: Be Prepared!

-If the NWS issues a tornado watch for Orange County, the University will send a text message, campus e-mail and other notifications.
+If the NWS issues a tornado watch for Orange County, the University will send an Informational Alert Carolina primarily through campus e-mail, Alert Carolina social media and the Carolina Ready Safety App.

 You need to be prepared: